Rokiis1/roadmap/3.Module/types_of_testing.md

 **Explanation:**

 **Functional Testing:** This type of testing is performed to verify that each function of the software application behaves as specified in the requirement document.
-It mainly involves black box testing and it is not concerned about the source code of the application.
+It mainly involves black box testing

 **Key Concepts:**